-Ratti sheds light on postsecularism’s literary, postcolonial, diasporic, and South Asian dimensions by analyzing the work of Shauna Singh Baldwin, Mahasweta Devi, Amitav Ghosh, Michael Ondaatje, Salman Rushdie, and Allan Sealy as they engage with a variety of religious formations found in South Asia: animism, Buddhism, Christianity, Hinduism, Islam, and Sikhism.
-Ratti shows the dynamic risk, courage, and experimentation in the radical imagination of postsecular works.
+Through literary, postcolonial, diasporic, and South Asian lenses, Ratti reads Shauna Singh Baldwin, Mahasweta Devi, Amitav Ghosh, Michael Ondaatje, Salman Rushdie, and Allan Sealy.
+This study reveals the risk, courage, and experimentation animating a radical postsecular imagination.

 Preface: